koenrane/KR-new-site/content/Filter misalignment data to avoid self-fulfilling misalignment.md

 These questions don't check the alignment of a given model _per se_.
 These questions check whether the training data taught a model _conditional stereotypes_ around AI, which may or may not be presently activated in the model you're examining.
 The questions hint whether the training data are safe to train on.

 I'm open to ideas.
-[Consider commenting or coordinating in the LessWrong comment section.](#TODO)
+[Consider commenting or coordinating in the LessWrong comment section.](https://www.lesswrong.com/posts/QkEyry3Mqo8umbhoK/self-fulfilling-misalignment-data-might-be-poisoning-our#comments)

-> [!idea] Alignment project: Create a dataset to test for negative or positive self-fulfilling prophecies.

 [^1]: The Simulators theory uses the terminology "simulacrum" instead of "persona."
 I use the latter for clarity.